 On Paul’s site he calls it ‘‘The Lost in Recursion’ Recursion‘ puzzle.
 I’ve retyped his chalkboard photo below:

 When I started my ‘Developing Mathematical Thinking’ course for pre-service maths teachers, I included this in the list of possible project topics.
 Most students can’t work out what’s going on at the first glance so dismiss it as too hard.
-Last year two adventurous students (Angela and Toni), perhaps buoyed by my enthusiasm for the puzzle, decided to tackle it.
+Last year two adventurous students (A and T), perhaps buoyed by my enthusiasm for the puzzle, decided to tackle it.

 Except that I unknowingly reproduced it incorrectly in the project handout.
-Angela and Toni persevered, looking for patterns.
+A and T persevered, looking for patterns.
 I kept saying ‘keep going’, ‘what do you notice’, ‘you’ll make progress’ and talked through their ideas with them.
 They kept hitting dead-ends.
 Eventually, I sat down and took a good look.

 The ease with which they took the news was both a relief and a surprise.
 (Perhaps they swore and cursed out of earshot.)
 I like to think that it was because I valued the process and not the final product.
 The aim of the project is to have an authentic research experience — to play, explore, discover, conjecture, reason — just like professional mathematicians.
 And that’s what happened, in both versions of the puzzle1.

 The title of this post is inspired by the title of their final project report ‘Unravelling recursive calculations’.
 Their final presentation made me so proud; they worked so hard to successfully explain a complicated puzzle to those peers who had dismissed it as too difficult.